kirklong/ThreeBodyBot/README.md

 The code is licensed (as of 9/25/2021) with the [GNU General Public License v3.0](LICENSE), which in TL;DR form essentially means you can do whatever you like with this code *as long as you keep it open-source and freely available*.
 A couple people have reached out to ask if they can make NFTs with the code, which I've politely declined as I think that goes against the spirit of the project and the GNU License (NFTs are inherently *not* free and open-source by design).

 If you want to see how the bot works under the hood, check out the [`NumericsTutorial`](NumericsTutorial) folder, which contains a ready-to-run notebook that walks through the math/numerics of how the bot works, culminating in a fun n-body simulator at the end!
+The fun Dune example linked above was created based on this notebook, so if you want to do n-body simulations with sand worms check out [`Dune/Worm.ipynb`](Dune/Worm.ipynb) in the Dune folder.

 ### Prerequisites